Investing in Green Technology Companies and Stocks

 One area of food technology that’s getting loads of attention from investors and the general public is “fake food” which simply refers to the many types of foods that are now being produced which are supposed to resemble the organically produced thing.
 The most interest seems to fall on alternative proteins which are now being generated using numerous methods.
 We now have fake seafood that’s grown in labs or made out of plants finding its way into kitchens with rave reviews.

 But, we all know that only one thing will ever taste as good as the original thing.
 That’s right.
 The original thing.
 So why buy fakes?
 Presumably because they are better for the environment and/or are cheaper alternatives.
 Many people think fake foods check none of those boxes, but consumers don’t seem to care.
-Investors have taken notice of all this public interest as evidenced by the Beyond Meat IPO and the proliferation of food tech startups across the globe.
-Another food tech company that cropped up recently is Agronomics, a firm run by the extremely successful lads who sold Innocent Smoothies to Coca-Cola for $560 million.
-Unfortunately, we heard they’re actually planning to delist due to what appeared to be insufficient interest from the public.
+Investors have taken notice of all this public interest as evidenced by the Beyond Meat IPO which soared 840% in just three months.
+Even with the pandemic, sales continue to soar for Beyond Meat which is now expanding internationally.
+Another publicly traded food tech company that cropped up recently is Agronomics, a firm run by the extremely successful lads who sold Innocent Smoothies to Coca-Cola for $560 million.
+We recently covered one of their investments in an article titled Air-Based Protein – Creating Food Out of Thin Air.

 Investing in Electric Vehicles and EV Charging